Sat Meziad, Remetea 417410.

 Climbing up a steep passage the visitor reaches the upper level, which has numerous flow passages, nice erosive profiles, and bats.
 The huge dripstones are impressive, but dead.
 Some of them might be reactivated in times with more water, but most of them are absolutely dry.
 Still, they look bright white as does the whole cave.
 The limestone seems to be very pure and the are very little remains of previous centuries.

-The descends are the second difficult parts of the cave tour.
-They are steep and wet, and tend to be slippery.
-But anybody who made the ascend should also make the descend.
+The descends from the upper level to the middle level are the second difficult parts of the cave tour.
+They are steep and wet, and clay tends to be slippery.
+But anybody who made the ascent should also be able, to make the descent.

 Now the tour follows the main river passage, along the dry river bed, downstream to the wall at the entrance.
 The passage meanders and is as huge as at the entrance, some 25 m high and wide.
 The main passage has numerous huge stalactites at the ceiling.
 They are tilted towards the cave entrance, some of them are tilted and curved.
 It seems, at least while water flows during the spring, and the stalagmites grow, there is a constant stream of air out of the cave.